 Applies to the following Sophos products Sophos Intercept X

 In most cases there is nothing to do, the detected file and related components will have already been automatically removed from the endpoint.
-If more information on what led up to the detection is needed, use the Root Cause Analysis feature in the Sophos Central to see what is happening on the endpoint at that time.
+If more information on what led up to the detection is needed, take a look at the Threat Cases section in Sophos Central to see what has happened on the endpoint at that time.

 Deep learning, as well as being an advanced way of stopping unknown malware, does come with a chance of detecting a non-malicious (clean) file as malicious which is also known as a False Positive.
 Sophos has included protections in Deep Learning to reduce the chance of this occurring as well as routinely reviewing our threat model and adjusting it to increase correct detection and reduce incorrect ones.